lobsteropteryx/blog-old/testing-arcpy-1.md

 ========================== 2 passed in 13.22 seconds ==========================
 ```

-Once everything is green, we take a moment to look for places to remove duplication, make our intent clear, and just clean up our code.
-This is the refactor step, and it is **critical!**
+Once everything is green, we'll look again for places to remove duplication, make our intent clear, and just clean up our code (incuding our test code).
+It's easy to gloss over the refactor step, but it is **critical!**

 Looking at our above code, we might separate out setting the new field value into its own function: